jan-dh/sketch-tailwind/README.md

 # Sketch Tailwind

-A plugin that tries to bridge the gap between designs and code.
-Sketch Tailwind lets you export aspects of a design made in Sketch to javascript files that are ready to use with Tailwind CSS.
+A plugin that tries to bridge the gap between design and code.
+Sketch Tailwind lets you export aspects of a design made in Sketch to a javascript `theme` file that can be easily used with Tailwind CSS.

 ---